publisha/publisha.github.io/_papers/iterativepublishing.md

 [![Treasure Island, Cassell](/images/iterativePublishing.008.jpeg)](/images/iterativePublishing.008.jpeg)

 Book collectors, of course, prefer to own first editions, so in their collections there will be limited information; just the first publication date.
 On the other hand, popular titles (see here 'Treasure Island'), will have many reprints and new editions up to the date of the edition you have.
 Many reprints could be an indication of the popularity of the title, although imprint pages do not tell us how many were printed.
-One could argue that many reprints show that the publisher was not confident enough for longer print runs.
+One could argue that many reprints show that the publisher was not confident enough for a longer print run in the first place.

 [![Winnie the Pooh](/images/iterativePublishing.009.jpeg)](/images/iterativePublishing.009.jpeg)